whzsdhr/R-Package-LHD/README.md

-This is the .tar.gz file of R package LHD with Version 1.4.0
+This folder contains the files of R package LHD with Version 1.4.0